VKostoulas/SurgicalToolSegmentation/README.md

 https://rdr.ucl.ac.uk/articles/dataset/SAR-RARP50_test_set/24932499

-The training dataset is a zip folder (25.1 GB) that contains 50 videos with annotations, while the test dataset contains 10 samples (6.15 GB)
+The training dataset is a zip folder (25.1 GB) that contains 45 videos, while the test dataset contains 10 videos (6.15 GB), all of them with annotations for 9 classes.

 ### Create Training/Inference Dataset

-The initial dataset should be a zip folder that contains zip files per case.
-Every zip file should contain a video as .avi file and a folder called 'segmentations' with PNG images corresponding to all available segmentation masks of frames of the video.
+The initial dataset should be a zip folder that contains either a folder for each sample, or zip files, each one containing a folder for each sample.
+Every zip file/folder should contain a video as .avi file, and a folder called 'segmentation' with PNG images corresponding to all available segmentation masks of frames of the video.
 The names of the PNG masks should be the exact indexes of the corresponding video frames.

 Run the following command to convert the initial dataset to a dataset ready for training/inference: